ranfysvalle02/prefect-ray-agent/README.md

 * **Simulation and Robotics:** Ray can be used to simulate and control large-scale robotic systems, enabling researchers to test and optimize their designs.
 * **Web Applications:** Ray can be used to scale web applications by distributing tasks across multiple machines, improving performance and reliability.

-**In conclusion,** Ray offers a powerful and flexible solution for building and managing complex multi-agent workflow automations.
-Its scalability, performance, flexibility, fault tolerance, and simplified development make it an ideal choice for a wide range of applications.

-## Key Features of Ray

-Ray is a distributed computing platform designed to simplify the development and deployment of scalable applications.
-It offers a comprehensive set of features to enhance efficiency and performance:

 ### Core Features

 * **Task Parallelism:** Easily parallelize tasks and distribute them across multiple machines for faster execution.